 - Valuation (measured as market capitalization, debt and cash relative to earnings before interest, taxes, depreciation & amortization, future cash flow and projected earnings),

 - Efficiency (measured as future cash flow relative to total assets),

-- Financial Strength (measured as future cash flow relative to total debt),
+- Financial Strength (measured as free cash flow relative to total debt),

 - Short Interest (being the short interest ratio),

 - Trend (measured as the stock price relative to a moving average of the price),

 with the highest rank obtainable being 100.

 To determine the robustness of the ranking system we performed a sensitivity analysis.
 Each parameter’s weighting was varied by 5%, one at a time, and the change in average annual return recorded.
 The average reduction of the 49.2% return was 3.1% with a maximum of 5.0%.
 This study indicated that the model is not dominated by any single parameter, but each parameter contributed near equally to the models overall performance.
 Therefore, we are confident that the model is robust and one can expect future performance to be similar.

 Stocks are sold from the portfolio once their ranks falls below 96 and are replaced by the highest ranked stocks at that time in the pool.
 The model does not restrict buying to stocks to those which are ranked 96 or higher.